DBiukRosic/Korisnicka-sucelja/class-projects/class-project-1/README.md

-# [Class Project Title]
+# [Class Project 1: Figma essentials]

-Provide a short description of your results, if applicable.
+Hero-section made in Figma.
+A short video showing hero-section is responsive and the properties of Figma components.